marcelblijleven/goodwe/README.md

 Library for connecting to GoodWe inverter over local network and retrieving runtime sensor values and configuration parameters.

-It has been reported to work on GoodWe ET, EH, BT, BH, ES, EM, BP, DT, MS, D-NS, and XS families of inverters.
-It may work on other inverters as well, as long as they listen on UDP port 8899 and respond to one of supported communication protocols.
+It has been reported to work with GoodWe ET, EH, BT, BH, ES, EM, BP, DT, MS, D-NS, and XS families of inverters.
+It should work with other inverters as well, as long as they listen on UDP port 8899 and respond to one of supported communication protocols.
+In general, if you can connect to your inverter with the official mobile app (SolarGo/PvMaster) over Wi-Fi (not bluetooth), this library should work.

 (If you can't communicate with the inverter despite your model is listed above, it is possible you have old ARM firmware version.
-You should ask manufacturer support to upgrade your ARM firmware (not just inverter firmware) to be able to communicate with the inveter via UDP.)
+You should ask manufacturer support to upgrade your ARM firmware (not just inverter firmware) to be able to communicate with the inverter via UDP.)

-White-label (GoodWe manufactured) inverters may work as well, e.g. General Electric GEP (PSB, PSC) and GEH models.
+White-label (GoodWe manufactured) inverters may work as well, e.g. General Electric GEP (PSB, PSC) and GEH models are know to work properly.

+Since v0.4.x the library also supports standard Modbus/TCP over port 502.
+This protocol is supported by the V2.0 version of LAN+WiFi communication dongle (model WLA0000-01-00P).

 ## Usage